-You can add iCloud, Google, Exchange or Yahoo calendars by the adding accounts to your Calendar in System settings.
+You can add iCloud, Google, Exchange or Yahoo calendars by adding accounts to your Calendar in System settings.
 When using multiple calendars, you can view all your information in one place.
 You don’t have to worry about organising your meetings.
 Calendar blocks your meetings in the app, showing when you’re busy and when you’re free.
 The different colours for your calendars help you understand if your schedules are personal, family or work obligations.
 All my Google events are green, for example.

 People can invite people to your meeting from iCloud, Microsoft Exchange and CalDAV.
 You get three response options: Accept, Maybe and Decline.
 In your Inbox, you can see all your invitations and the ones you’ve responded to.

 When you mark an event as busy, people sending you invitations will be alerted that you’re not free at that time.
 It saves you time, everyone knows when you’re busy when scheduling a meeting.
 If you want others to see your time as free, then mark it as such when creating your event.